Artmalik92/FreeCAD_widget/README.md

-A FreeCAD workbench for generation of synthetic geodetic networks.
+A FreeCAD workbench to generate synthetic geodetic networks.